The first sight of lake Titicaca under a full rainbow

-The Uros people have moved from Amazonia to the Titicaca area about 1,000 years ago.
+The Uros people moved from Amazonia to the Titicaca area about 1,000 years ago.
 All this time they lived around the lake, mostly fishing.
 They have been outcasts since the Incan empire times and do not own any land.
 At some point, they started building floating islands and living on them.
-Now there are about 2,000 Uros people living on forty something floating islands.
+Now there are about 2,000 Uros people living on forty-something floating islands.
 The islands are built out of reeds and the typical lifespan of an island is about 30 years.

 Once the boat touches the island, the show prepared for the tourists starts.
-It includes songs, selling local crafts, pictures, etc. Personally, I felt uncomfortable intervening so closely in the daily life of the people and taking pictures of them and their homes from close distance.
-My fellow western tourist didn’t seem to feel any inconvenience and were entering the homes and taking pictures from point-blank distance.
+It includes songs, selling local crafts, pictures, etc. Personally, I felt uncomfortable intervening so closely in the daily life of the people and taking pictures of them and their homes from a close distance.
+My fellow western tourists didn’t seem to feel any inconvenience and were entering the homes and taking pictures from a point-blank distance.

 Taquile island is probably the place which surprised us the most in Peru.
 It is a home of 495 families and about 3,000 people.
 The island is incredibly clean and tidy, something not so typical for Peru.

 The island is known for the fact that the men are the ones knitting there.
 Everyone from five years old boys to 100 years old men is knitting.
 We saw them walking and knitting, sitting on the side of the road and knitting, chatting and knitting.
 We were told that when a young man wants to marry, he goes to the father of the girl and shows him the best hat he has knit.
 The father of the girl pours water into the hat, and if it leaks, he says to the boy to knit a better one and come back when he’s ready.